-In 2003 I took on a bright mid-20s well-educated development worker.
+In 2003 in Kampong Chhnang I took on a bright mid-20s well-educated development worker.
 I will call her Theary here.
 We had secured good grants from the Princess Diana Memorial Fund; British and Irish Governments for a project to improve the lives and livelihoods of 1,275 poor families living with disability.
 We recruited some of the best people working in the sector.
 Theary was one.

 Now I expected that the induction and orientation period for these already accomplished professionals would take just two weeks.
 However it went on beyond 6 weeks and for Theary that was never enough.
 The project was to work with poor disabled people; for them to become self-reliant; to make their own way in the world; to cease being dependent on others and objects of pity in “development” processes.

 Theary was brought up in a family with CPP commune chiefs.
 She was educated in a system where knowledge came unquestioningly from top-down like her “Kruu” (Khmer for teacher akin to “Guru”).
 Rote-learning and a simple rationale of “what my teacher say” prevailed.
 Such conformity was not just for children but adults, with government officials equally attuned to compliance and loyalty.